canon20paul/My-Portfolio-setup-Desktop-version/README.md

-# My-Portfolio-setup-Desktop-version
-# 1
 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # My-Portfolio-setup-Desktop-version & Mobile

-> A Personl Portifolio for Mobile Devices.
+> A Personl Portifolio for All Devices including Mobile Devices.

 ## Built With